2017–18 FA Women's Premier League Cup: Results

-Qualifying rounds

 Determining round

 The competition begins with a Determining Round, which consisted of 70 teams in the FA Women's Premier League being drawn in pairs, with Plymouth Argyle being given a bye.
 The winners of these 35 games and Plymouth Argyle progress to the next stage of the competition, while the losers qualify for the 2017–18 FA Women's Premier League Plate.

 Preliminary round

 With 36 teams progressing from the determining round, four needs to be eliminated to allow a single-elimination knockout tournament to take place.
 Twenty eight of the winners from the determining round were given byes to the first round, with eight teams being drawn against each other in preliminary round ties.